-1To work with local leadership, and together support community-led processes that seek peace, justice and reconciliation, strengthen and equip the church, and care for the cultural and natural environment;
+1To work with local leadership, and together support initiatives that seek to strengthen and rebuild community social fabric.

-The Wájaro Foundation is a legal Colombian NGO and is run by a diverse Board of Directors that receives input from individuals and organizations with both local and international experience.
+The Wájaro Foundation (Wájaro) is a legal Colombian NGO and is run by a diverse Board of Directors that receives input from individuals and organizations with both local and international experience.
 Wájaro is an ecumenical and multidisciplinary organization with Christian character.

-The word “Wájaro”, which comes from the language spoken by the Amazonian tribal group known as the Eduria, means “let’s go together” and captures in large-part what the Wájaro Foundation seeks to do—to walk alongside groups of people from indigenous and vulnerable communities that are working on behalf of others.
+The word “Wájaro”, which comes from the language spoken by the Amazonian tribal group known as the Eduria, means “let’s go together” and captures in large-part what the Wájaro Foundation seeks to do—to walk alongside groups of people engaged in peace and justice work in difficult regions throughout Colombia.

 The general violent conditions resulting from Colombia’s ongoing 60-year internal armed conflict and its spillover into neighboring countries, especially at the borders, have had a direct and disproportionate impact on the lives of indigenous peoples.
 Exacerbated by drug cartels, armed groups, and multinational companies pursuing the rich natural resources in their territories, this serious humanitarian situation has resulted in displacement, extreme marginalization and environmental degradation in indigenous communities.
-Of the 700,000 indigenous peoples in Colombia, it is estimated that 50,000 are victims of human rights violations.
+Of the approximately 1.5 million indigenous peoples in Colombia, it is estimated that 10% are victims of human rights violations.

 Today, in all of Colombia, there is new hope for peace as a historic truce was signed between the Colombian government and the largest armed rebel group in November of last year.
 Though indigenous peoples continue to suffer as a result of a war-system that can only be dismantled over the course of time, the possible emergence of a Colombia without war, creates immense possibilities for the healing and strengthening of Colombia’s indigenous community.